sdmp/sdmp.github.io/index.md

 * The *user* is the actual person or organization, and has one master public/private key.
 * The *node* is the application used to create and transmit messages, and has a separate public/private key.

+A *user* authorizes a *node* to publish messages.
+This means a *node* operating on a laptop does not need to have the public/private key of the *user* accessible on that laptop.

 Read more:

 * [How to construct messages.](./docs/message) (It's basically a signed [YAML](yaml) document.)